ahoymarcus/nextjs-myjs-tech-blog/articles/javascript-trick-patterns-overview-2022-05-26.md

-###### Hoilsting
+#### Hoilsting

 As it was said above, **hoilsting is the mechanism where variables and functions declarations are moved to the top of their scope before code execution**, and it can bring unexpected results if the developer is not aware of it.

-An article, [JavaScript Scoping and Hoisting - Adequatelygood.com](https://www.adequatelygood.com/JavaScript-Scoping-and-Hoisting.html), presents 2 examples of this:
+In an article, [JavaScript Scoping and Hoisting - Adequatelygood.com](https://www.adequatelygood.com/JavaScript-Scoping-and-Hoisting.html), Ben Cherry presents 2 examples of this:

 - **First example**: What would be logged by bar() function